laurelherting/lmh-headspace/AWS/examTips.md

 * Application Load Balancer
   * Layer 7 routing
   * has Target Groups

-### AWS Security Whitepaper
-* Use Key Pairs to:
-	* connect SSH EC2 instances
-	* create signed URLs w/ CloudFront

-* Use X.509 Certificate (PKI) to:
-  * public key infrastructure - PKI
-	* Digitally sign SOAP requests to AWS APIs
-	* Use SSL server cert w/ LB to support HTTPS

-* If credentials are lost/forgotten, they cannot be recovered/re-downloaded
-	* have to create new

-* AWS Supports multiple concurrant keys so you can swap regularly

-* Passwords
-	* max 128 chars

 ### AWS Deck of cards
 * Are uploads to S3 buckets public or private by default?